-- i) The Group does not have any automated system to call for balance confirmations in respect of debit / credit balances of sundry debtors, sundry creditors, advances from customers, security and earnest money deposit, outstanding liabilities, other payables and other advances.
-Balance confirmations are requested by management out of which Group has received response from some of the parties.
-The management is confident that on confirmation/ reconciliation there will not be any material impact on the financial statements. - ii) Amount due to Related Parties is NIL as at March 31,2023 (PY NIL).
+- i) The Group has called for balance confirmations in respect of debit / credit balances of sundry debtors, sundry creditors, advances from customers, security & earnest money deposit, outstanding liabilities, other payables and other advances through automated system and responses were received from some of the parties.
+The management is confident that on confirmation/reconciliation there will not be any material impact on the financial statements. - ii) Amount due to Related Parties is NIL as at March 31,2024 (PY NIL).

-20. NON-CURRENT - OTHER FINANCIAL LIABILITIES
+22. NON-CURRENT - OTHER FINANCIAL LIABILITIES

-(₹ in Lakhs)

-Particulars FY 2022-23 FY 2021-22
+Particulars FY 2023-24 FY 2022-23

-Deposits from Customers 113.73 131.65
+Deposits from Customers 179.93 113.73

-Total 113.73 131.65
+Total 179.93 113.73